Research: Individuals vs Averages

 Thus, medicine measures the average outcome of the treatment group and compares this to the average outcome of the control group.

-The trouble is that average results never apply to any individual.
-Worse, in medical science, it is assumed that every result that reaches statistical significance, not only CAN it be applied to every individual, it SHOULD be applied to everyone from then on.
+The trouble is that average results can never apply to any individual.
+Worse, in medical science, it is assumed that once a result reaches statistical significance, not only CAN it be applied to every individual, it SHOULD be applied to everyone.
+Thus we have the widespread drugs like statins and antihypertensives that benefit less than one percent of people who take them, meaning 99% of people take them for no benefit whatsoever.

 This makes no sense.
 Nobody is “average.”
-The average individual has one breast and one testical.
-In the treatment group, some got better and some got worse, the same happened in the control group.
-The average result has absolutely no relevance to any individual.
-Yet the doctor will confidently claim that they know the right treatment for you “based on the science.”
+The average individual has one breast and one testicle.
+In the treatment group, some got better and some got worse, the same in the control group.
+The average result has absolutely no relevance to any individual yet many doctors will confidently claim that they know the right treatment for you “based on the science.”

 This is garbage.

-Population based results become less applicable to the individual in the same way that individual results may not be relevant to the group.
+in the same way that individual results may not be generalisable to the group, population-based results may not be specifically applied to the individual.

 If we want to get closer to the truth, we have to pay attention to the quality of the control.

-If the control and the treatment subject are identical in all respects, then a reliable result can be achieved.
-If we want to know the effects of a treatment, is it better to give the treatment to 20 different people and measure the average result, or give it to 1 person 20 times?
+Only when the control and the treatment subject is identical in all respects, can a reliable result be achieved.
+If we want to be certain of the effects of a given treatment, is it better to give the treatment to 20 different people and measure the average result, or give it to 1 person 20 times?

-If a patient can act as their own control, then we achieve the gold standard of evidence for that patient, and it is within the control of the clinician.
-You only need to do that with a few patients and if the results are reasonably consistent, then they would also be generalisable.
+If a patient can act as their own control, then we achieve the gold standard of evidence for that patient.
+If the results are reasonably consistent, then they would also be generalisable.

 To demonstrate this principle, let me show you this patient who had a headache for 27 years and watch as we use the patient as their own control.
 We can do this as many times as we need, to be sure that the treatment we are proposing will have the desired effect – which it did.
 Her headache vanished and never returned when the tooth problem was sorted.